 Child Care: Child Care Guide

-To guide you in your search for child care, please read this State of Michigan resource: A Parent's Guide to Early Learning & Care in Michigan (pdf).
+To guide you in your search for child care, please read A Parent's Guide to Early Learning & Care in Michigan and the following:

 Centers provide care for a number of infants or children in a group setting outside of a home.

 - Environment and staff responsibilities are focused on child care.

 - Teamwork can promote a positive atmosphere and spirit of cooperation.